Gay Chechen men tell of torture, mass arrests

 Gay activists say sexual minorities have for years been targeted in conservative Chechnya.

-One man shared a cellphone video with CNN which he said showed a friend being abducted and beaten by uniformed men more than year ago.
+One man shared a cellphone video with CNN which he said showed a friend being abducted and beaten by uniformed men more than a year ago.

 Activists report mass arrests, abuse